-Strengthening mitigation practices is also a wise use of taxpayer dollars; for every \$1 spent in mitigation, between \$4 and \$8 is saved in avoided disaster recovery costs.
-That is why this bipartisan bill is a vital response to a severe 2017 hurricane season.
+Strengthening mitigation practices is also a wise use of taxpayer dollars; for every \$1 spent on mitigation, between \$4 and \$8 is saved in avoided disaster recovery costs.
+That is why this bipartisan bill is a vital response to the severe 2017 disaster season, which saw catastrophic hurricanes and devastating wildfires.
 We can encourage better building to save lives and taxpayer money in the future.